 Shop during Tax-Free Days

 If your state has a tax-free shopping day, you might want to consider shopping during that weekend to save tax on your purchase.
 In Texas, sales tax is 8.25%, so I'd automatically save 8.25% right off the bat.
 However, be aware that everyone else will also be shopping during those days, so stock may get short and the stores will be busy.
-Last year, I shopped as early as I could on the first tax-free day for the best selection.
+I usually shop as early as I can on the first tax-free day for the best selection.

 How do you save money on school supplies?